Thursday, June 19, 2025

 reaching for me?

-as the underside of a tuna,
+shiny as the underside of a tuna.

-like questions in my mind.
+circling in my mind.

-How far can anyone follow
+How far can I foolishly

-through any dream’s shifting sand?
+through a dream’s shifting sand?

-My pen seeks to plough
+My pen tries to plough

-crooked lines across a barren page
+new lines across a barren page

-or incline brown stanzas
+and inclines brown stanzas

-into terraces up the hillside
+into terraces up the hillside of hope

 until the bentu lestri appears to bend